 MTH 135 or higher depending on major and minor.
 Students majoring in Early Childhood Education take MTH 111 (4 credits) and MTH 113 (2 credits); Mild/Moderate Educational Needs majors take MTH 111 (4 credits) and MTH 112 (4 credits) for core.
-Prerequisite: Registration into these courses (except for MTH 137) requires students to have scored at least 22 on the quantitative portion of the ACT or at least 520 on the quantitative portion of the SAT.
+Prerequisite: Registration into these courses (except for MTH 137) requires students to have scored at least 22 on the quantitative portion of the ACT, a SAT Math Section Score of 550 or higher, or a SAT Math Test Score of 27.5 or higher.
 For students with both ACT and SAT scores, the higher placement will be used.
 Students who wish to challenge their ACT- or SAT-based placement, or students entering Baldwin Wallace University without ACT or SAT test scores, must take a mathematics placement test in order to take their MTH core course.
 Students should complete their MTH core requirement during their first two semesters at BW if they meet the prerequisite upon entry, or within their first three semesters if the prerequisite must be completed first.